Helena Olofsdotter

 Helena "Elin" Olofsdotter, known as "Sjumans-Elin" ("Seven Men's Elin"), was a Swedish cunning woman or folk healer.
 She was one of the people accused of witchcraft in the Katarina witch trials during the witch hunt known as the Great noise, which took place in Sweden in 1668–1676.

 Life

 Helena Olofsdotter was born to a rittmaster from Götaland.
 She was officially stated to be a widow, and had several children.

 Her marital history was, however, somewhat unclear.
 She had been married several times and was called "Sjumans-Elin" ("Seven Men's Elin") because of her love life.
-At least one of her marriages had not ended with the death of her husband, since it is listed has having ended with a formal separation.
+At least one of her marriages had not ended with the death of her husband, since it is listed as having ended with a formal separation.
 Because of her marital life, the vicar of her congregation had refused to give her permission to marry again.
-She was poor, and supported herself and her children by selling cereal grained by a burr mill, and by working as a folk healer, and was said to be particularly skillfull in treating erysipelas.
+She was poor, and supported herself and her children by selling cereal grained by a burr mill, and by working as a folk healer, and was said to be particularly skillful in treating erysipelas.